praxis-app/praxis/README.md

 ## Make and Docker

-Ensure that you have both Make and Docker installed to use the following commands.
+Ensure that you have [Make](https://www.gnu.org/software/make) and [Docker](https://docs.docker.com/engine/install) installed to use the following commands.

 ```bash
 # Build the app